oribar1/BI-Front-to-Back/README.md

 - **Dashboard Distribution:** Distributed dashboards to end-users for insightful data consumption.

 ## Project Implementation
-The project served as an application of everything learned in the course, covering end-to-end processes.
+The project covering end-to-end processes.
 From the investigation, collection, and cleansing of data from an ERP system to integration testing and finally, creating impactful visualizations in Power BI.
 The project encapsulates the full spectrum of BI, showcasing the integration of technical and functional aspects.